JetBrains/Qodana/topics/qodana-yaml.md

 [//]: # (title: Qodana.yaml)

-Using the Problem explorer in the [UI report](ui-overview.md), you can specify what types of problems and what files shouldn't be reported (exclusions).
-This information is stored in `qodana.yaml` as overrides to default profile settings.
-The file is stored under your project's root directory.
-In this section, you can learn how to customize profile settings _manually_.
+Information stored in **qodana.yaml** overrides default profile settings and default configurations of Qodana linters.
+Namely, you can specify a profile name, exclude paths from the analysis scope, disable or enable inspections from your profile, and so on.
+You can specify all such overrides directly in the [UI report](ui-overview.md): in the Problem explorer for specific reported problems and paths, and in profile settings for inspections.
+All changes made via the UI are automatically imported into **qodana.yaml**, which should be saved to the project's root directory if you want to run subsequent checks with such updated configuration.
+Alternatively, you can read or edit the configuration file manually.
+This section will guide you through necessary settings.

-[//]: # "Note that configuration through `qodana.yaml` is only supported by the Qodana product.
-It is not supported by any other JetBrains products like IDEA or PhpStorm."
+**Note**: Configuration through `qodana.yaml` is only supported by the Qodana product.
+It is not supported by any other JetBrains products like IDEA or PhpStorm.

 ## Set up a profile

-[//]: # "How do I set a profile on my own?
-What values are possible?
-How do I use the .xml?"
+The default profile is `qodana.recommended`.
+You can specify other profiles available in the respective IntelliJ Platform IDE for your source project.
+If you are using a CI system, make sure that the **.xml** file with this profile is available in the working directory where the VCS stores your project before building it.

-By the name:
+Set up a profile by the name:

 ```yaml
 profile:
     name: %name%
 ```

-By the path:
+Set up a profile by the path:

 ```yaml
 profile: